-Many homeowners who are on a fixed income and need additional money find reverse mortgages ideal for their circumstance.
-Social Security and Medicare benefits can not be affected; and the money is not taxable.
-Reverse Mortgages may have adjustable or fixed interest rates.
-Your residence will never be in danger of being taken away from you by the lender or put up for sale against your will if you outlive your loan term - even if the current property value goes below the loan balance.
-If you would like to find out more about reverse mortgages, feel free to contact us at 866-300-1550.
+Many homeowners who live on a limited income and find themselves needing additional funds find reverse mortgages advantageous for their situation.
+Social Security and Medicare benefits can not be affected; and the money is nontaxable.
+Reverse Mortgages can have adjustable or fixed interest rates.
+The lending institution will not take away your property if you live past the loan term nor can you be required to sell your residence to pay off your loan even when the balance is determined to exceed current property value.
+If you would like to learn more about reverse mortgages, feel free to contact us at 866-300-1550.

 Do you have a question regarding a mortgage program?